nhartland/love-build/README.md

 ### Working Examples

-In this directory are two test cases, a basic "Hello World" with no dependencies, a Game of Life simulation showing how *LuaRocks* dependencies are bundled.
+In this directory are two test cases, a basic "Hello World" with no dependencies, and a Game of Life simulation showing how LuaRocks dependencies are bundled.

 - [Test Applications](tests)